calebbillions/marketing-campaign-performance-analysis/README.md

 ## <a name="tools-and-methodology"></a>Tools and Methodology
 ## Tools
-  ### MS Powerpoint:
-  Designed the initial wireframe for the dashboard layout.
+  MS Powerpoint: I designed the initial wireframe for the dashboard layout.

-  ### Power Query
-  Imported the complete dataset.

-  Restructured the dataset into a star schema by creating separate tables for improved performance.
+  Power Query: I imported the complete dataset.
+Then, I restructured the dataset into a star schema by creating separate tables for improved performance.
+I performed data

-  Performed data transformations, calculations, and table joins.
+  transformations, calculations, and table joins.

-  ### PowerBI
-  Developed calculated measures using DAX.

-  Created the necessary visualizations and charts.

-  Assembled all components into the final interactive dashboard.
+  PowerBI: I developed calculated measures using DAX.
+Then, I created the necessary visualizations and charts.
+I ssembled all components into the final interactive dashboard.

 ## Methodology
-  ### Data Preparation:
+  Data Preparation:

   Import the full dataset into Power Query.